 The player to the left of the dealer starts by dealing the cards clockwise.
 Each player gets five cards.
 The dealer may give a round of three once, then a round or two the next time, or vice versa, but the dealer must follow the same rules throughout.
 After the first deal is complete, it passes to the player to the left of the dealer.

 After the deal is complete, the dealer’s team places the remaining cards in the middle while placing the top card as a face-up card.
 If any player accepts that card as trump, the dealer can exchange that particular card with another one.
-According to practice, the dealer does not take the face-up card but leaves it on the pack until the player deals are done, or someone picks it up.
+According to practice, the dealer does not take the face-up card but leaves it on the pack until the player deals are done or someone picks it up.
 The dealer seals this by placing their discarded card face down at the bottom of the pack.

 How to make the trump